janlelis/idiosyncratic-ruby.com/source/posts/8-self-improvement.html.md

 - No method copying: If you want to modify a method's behavior via meta-programming, you only need to do this in one place
 - No side effects, like changing the method's visibility
-- It is no extra language feature
+- It is not an extra language feature

 ### Advantages of `module_function`

-- The method name "module_function" describes what it does, so it might be better readable
+- The method name "module_function" describes what it does, so it might be more readable
 - Making included methods private [might be desired](https://github.com/janlelis/idiosyncratic-ruby.com/commit/7923275d6bfce595c3f0a0f1d9eceaa6dae43800#commitcomment-11553416)